Club 33: Club 33 in other Disney parks

 Club 33 at Tokyo Disneyland began operations in 1983.
 It is located on Center Street in World Bazaar.

 Club 33 at Shanghai Disneyland opened along with the park in the summer of 2016.
 Like the Tokyo location, it is located in the park's entrance area, Mickey Avenue.

 Four separate Club 33 locations opened at Walt Disney World, each with their own name.
 Though the locations were set to open in Fall 2017, the Spotlight Lounge opened in March 2018 at Hollywood Studios, followed by Constellation Club at Epcot, Captain's Quarters at Magic Kingdom, and Harambe House at Animal Kingdom.

+In other media

+A film about the Club 33 was announced in May 2024; with Shawn Levy and Darren Lemke as producers.
+In January 2025, Dan Hernandez and Benji Samit joined as writers of the film.